danielxu04/credit-card-approvals/README.md

-# Credit Card Application Approval?
+# Credit Card Application Approval
  A machine learning model to predict whether or not a credit card application will get approved.